Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Simulation setup

 In \mobse{}, high-mass metal-rich stars that become WR stars during the stellar evolution always expand up to 1000--4000~\Rsun{} before helium ignition, then they contract and move toward the blue part of the HR diagram.
-In \parsec{}, only stars with $Z<0.007$ or $M_\mathrm{ZAMS}\lesssim 70 \ \Msun$ expand significantly (up to $\approx1000$ \Rsun) before the WR phase, the other stars contract and move to the blue part of the HR diagram already during the evolution in the MS (see bottom panels in Figure \ref{fig:trackcompare}).
-As a consequence, very high-mass high-metallicity stars in \sevn{}+\parsec{} simulations interact less frequently with their binary companion with respect to \mobse{}.
+In \parsec{}, only stars with $Z<0.007$ or $M_\mathrm{ZAMS}\lesssim 70 \ \Msun$ expand significantly (up to $\approx1000$ \Rsun) before the WR star phase, the other stars contract and move to the blue part of the HR diagram already during the evolution in the MS (see bottom panels in Fig.~\ref{fig:trackcompare}).
+As a consequence, high-mass metal-rich stars in \sevn{}+\parsec{} simulations interact less frequently with their binary companion with respect to \mobse{}.